WordPress.com vs WordPress.org: which one do you actually need

 What is the difference between WordPress.com and WordPress.org

-WordPress.org is the free, open-source software you install on your own hosting, where you own everything.
+WordPress.org is the free, open-source software you install on your own hosting, where you control everything.
 WordPress.com is a hosted service run by a company, where you pay for plans and have less control.
-The software at the core is the same, but ownership and freedom differ.
+The software at the core is the same, but the control and the cost model differ.
 W3Techs detected WordPress on about 43 percent of all websites in 2026, most of it the self-hosted .org version.

 Which version can use any plugin or theme